Silly-Bytes/hate-java/entry.md

 and of course you go to Google hoping you get some answers, and you do:

 - Click that button
-- A pop widow appears
+- A pop up widow appears
-- Fill up those textfilds
+- Fill up those text fields
-- Mark that ckeckbox
+- Mark that check box
 - Click the yellow icon
 - Click "ok"
 - Then restart your IDE